linuxdeepin/deepin-draw/assets/deepin-draw/draw/en_US/draw.md

 After drawing entities with the graphics drawing tool, you can perform the following operations:

-- Select drawn graphics, texts or blurred areas.
+- Select drawn graphics or texts.
 - Perform marquee selection and all graphics within the marquee selection area are put under selected status.
 - Drag to adjust the size of the graphic within the selected area.
 - Hold down the **Shift** key and click to select multiple graphics.